arnesh8901-maker/adbu_canteen_portal/README.md

-🍔 ADBU Canteen Review & Management System
+ADBU Canteen Review & Management System
-What is this project?
+Project Description
-I developed this portal specifically for Assam Don Bosco University.
-The main idea was to make our canteen experience digital.
-Instead of waiting or asking for the menu, students can just log in and check what's cooking today and how much it costs.
-Also, they can leave honest reviews to help the canteen improve.
+I built this web portal for our university canteen at Assam Don Bosco University.
+The main goal was to move away from the manual menu system.
+Now, students can easily check what’s available for the day and leave their feedback directly on the site.
-Cool Features:
+Key Features I Added:
-Student & Admin Login: Separate sections for users and the canteen manager.
+Login System: Separate access for students and the canteen admin.
-Live Menu: No more manual charts.
-Prices and items are updated in real-time.
+Live Menu: Real-time updates for food items and their current prices.
-Review & Star Ratings: Students can rate dishes (1 to 5 stars) and write comments.
+Review Section: Students can give star ratings and write comments for any dish.
-Dark Mode: Added a toggle because let's be honest, we all love dark themes at night.
+Dark Mode: A simple toggle switch to change the theme for better night viewing.
-Responsive Layout: It works smoothly on any mobile screen or laptop.
+Responsive Design: The portal works perfectly on any mobile device or laptop.
-How to set it up on your PC:
-Download the code: Just download the zip or clone it into your C:\xampp\htdocs\ folder.
-Setup the Database: * Open phpMyAdmin.
-Create a new database called canteen_db.
-Import the database.sql file that I've included in this folder.
-Run it: Start Apache and MySQL from XAMPP, then open your browser and type: localhost/adbu_canteen_portal/index.php Built Using:
-HTML & CSS for the layout.
+Tools & Technologies:
-JavaScript for the Dark Mode and UI tricks.
+Frontend: HTML, CSS, and JavaScript for the UI.
-PHP for all the backend logic.
+Backend: PHP for the core logic.
-MySQL for storing data.
-📺 Project Walkthrough (Video):
+Database: MySQL (managed via XAMPP).
+Step-by-Step Installation:
+Download: Copy the project folder to your C:\xampp\htdocs\ directory.
+Database: Open phpMyAdmin, create a database named canteen_db, and import the database.sql file.
+Run: Turn on Apache and MySQL in XAMPP, then visit localhost/adbu_canteen_portal/index.php in your browser.
+Video Demo:
-I have recorded a full demo showing how to install and use this system.
-Check it out here:
+I have recorded a full walkthrough of the project here:
-[PASTE YOUR YOUTUBE LINK HERE]